 C. R. Soc.
 Biol.
 (Paris), 54, 170-72, 1902.

-First full description of the phenomenon of “anaphylaxis,” the name itself being coined by Richet.
+First full description of the phenomenon of “anaphylaxis,” the name of which was coined by Richet.
 Abbreviated English translation in Bibel, Milestones of immunology (1988).

 • 2591